 Monitoring field visits are a key in ensuring that project activities are implemented the way they are described in the plan.
-These visits usually involve meeting with the people running the project, or program participants.
+These visits usually involve meeting with the project team and/or program participants.
 Field visits can provide information that may not be captured in written reports or phone meetings.
-The face to face observation during field visits provides a better understanding of the project setting, activities, processes, results, and participation.
+The face-to-face observations during field visits provide a better understanding of the project setting, activities, processes, results, and participation.
 Monitoring should be inclusive and participatory to ensure the needs of vulnerable groups are captured and addressed.
 During the monitoring visit, collect GESI information that includes: progress towards GESI transformative goals and objectives; whether budget and resources are GESI-responsive; challenges and opportunities for improvements; and any support needed.